simonspa/corryvreckan/src/modules/AlignmentMillepede/README.md

 The modules stops if the convergence, i.e. the absolute sum of all corrections over the total number of parameters, is smaller than the configured value.

 ### Parameters
-* `exlude_dut` : Exclude the DUT from the alignment procedure.
+* `exclude_dut` : Exclude the DUT from the alignment procedure.
 Default value is `false`.
 * `number_of_tracks`: Number of tracks used in the alignment method chosen.
 Default value is `20000`.
 * `iterations`: Number of times the chosen alignment method is to be iterated.
 Default value is `3`.